DeepRegNet/DeepReg/demos/classical_mr_prostate_nonrigid/README.md

 - Run `demo_register.py` script.
 This script will register two images.
 The optimised transformation will be applied to the moving images, as well as the moving labels.
-The results will be plotted to compare the warped image/labels with the ground-truth image/labels.
+The results, saved in a timestamped folder under the project directory, will compare the warped image/labels with the ground-truth image/labels.

 ```bash
 python demos/classical_mr_prostate_nonrigid/demo_register.py